 With the Flåm Railway, it’s what you see outside that counts.
 In about an hour, the line climbs some 2,833 feet from Flåm station, nestled in the innermost corner of the Aurlandfjord, to the mountain station at Myrdal on the Bergen Railway.
-On the 12.4-mile-long ride, you’ll see rivers that cut through deep ravines, waterfalls cascading down the sides of steep, snowcapped mountains and farms clinging dizzily to sheer slopes.
+On the 20 km (12.4 mile)-long ride, you’ll see rivers that cut through deep ravines, waterfalls cascading down the sides of steep, snowcapped mountains and farms clinging dizzily to sheer slopes.

 The Flåm Railway is one of the world’s steepest standard-gauge railways, with a gradient of 5.5%.
-The railway recently underwent a facelift; its new fleet of trains, in forest green livery, comprises five engines and 12 cars.
-It also boasts new interiors and a unique guide and loudspeaker service.
+Its fleet of trains, in forest green livery, comprises five engines and 12 cars.

 No dining service aboard this train.